hyun-jin891/hyun-jin891.github.io/_posts/study/biology/2024-08-11-Paper Reading-;-Modular-Enzyme-Assembly-for-Enhanced-Cascade-Biocatalysis-and-Metabolic-Flux.md

         * RIAD(1) is linked to (RIDD-MenH)(1)
         * RIAD(2) is linked to (RIDD-MenH)(2)
     * ∴ MenD = 4, MenH = 16
-  * Assembly C has the most efficent assembly
+  * Assembly C is the most efficent assembly (high degree)

 ## Enzyme Assembly for Carotenoid Biosynthesis
 * Carotenoid can be used for antioxidant